take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 - Installation of Jenkins
 - additional Software needed for the bootcamp
-- set up a GitHub account.
+- set up a GitHub account and fork the bootcamp example

 Note that we only discuss the windows versions of the software here